umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 _Side note: The other problem is the logic used to lookup related recipes is incredibly inefficient.
 Instead, each recipe should have a picker to choose its related recipe's and then each of those can be looked up by their ID.
 (There's probably a few other ways to achieve this too!)_

-Which leads us on to the next anti-pattern...
+This leads us on to the next anti-pattern...

 ## Don't eager load data, lazy load it instead